Did windows 11 KB5030310 download stuck or fail to install with different errors? Here is how to complete a Windows update after failure

 - Click apply then ok and restart your computer

-- Now again check for updates this time may you get success without any problem.
+- Now again check for updates this time may you get success without any problems.

 Download and install the latest update manually